ArlynGajilanTR/ShiftSmart/tests/e2e/UI_TESTING_README.md

 - Use `test.describe.configure({ mode: 'serial' })` at file level
 - Tests that share auth state should run sequentially
+- **IMPORTANT**: Run test suites sequentially (one at a time), not in parallel
+- Running multiple serial suites simultaneously causes server overload and login timeouts
 - See `manager-workflow.spec.ts` for example

 ### Dynamic navigation not found (Team Availability, Schedule Health)